jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 Use what you have learned so far to push the GCD Unit through the flow.
 You can use either the PyMTL3 or Verilog GCD Unit provided along with this tutorial.
-You will need to verify the GCD Unit works, generate the corresponding Verilog RTL and VCD file using the GCD Unit simulator, generate the corresponding `.saif` file, use Synopsys DC to synthesize the design to a gate-level netlist, use Cadence Innovus to place-and-route the design, and use Synopsys PT for power analysis.
+You will need to verify the GCD Unit works, generate the corresponding Verilog RTL and VTB file using the GCD Unit simulator, run a 4 state simulation and generate the corresponding `.saif` file, use Synopsys DC to synthesize the design to a gate-level netlist, use Cadence Innovus to place-and-route the design, and use Synopsys PT for power analysis.
+{TODO review the following addition} Note that the GCD Unit will not pass 4-state simulation out of the box.
+Think about how you can modify the RTL to avoid x's from showing up on the output.
+This will be important to think about as you make your own designs in lab.